What Can You Drink During Intermittent Fasting?

 Most brewed teas, such as green tea, are naturally calorie-free.
 That means they’re ok to drink during your fasting period.
 Avoid adding things like milk, honey, sugar, or cream, though.
-They will jeopardize your fasting state.
+They will interrupt your fasting state.
 If you need a hint of flavor, try adding a squeeze of fresh lemon juice, or create your own tea flavor by using a blend of teas.

 Does drinking diet soda break a fast?

 Most diet sodas are free of calories and carbohydrates, therefore they should not interrupt your body’s fasting state.
 While there is limited research regarding diet soda and intermittent fasting specifically, there is extensive research showing that aspartame, sucralose, and other non-nutritive sweetener consumption does not raise blood glucose or insulin levels.

-Before consuming a diet soda in your fasting state, check the nutrition facts panel to ensure that the soda is calorie- and sugar-free.
+Before consuming a diet soda, check the nutrition facts panel to ensure that the soda is calorie- and sugar-free.

 Can you drink milk while fasting?

 Milk, even skim milk, should be avoided during your fasting period.
 All varieties of cow’s milk contain lactose, which is a naturally occurring sugar.
-Abstaining from carbohydrates, fat, and protein during your fasting period is important to avoid triggering a metabolic response in your body.
+Abstaining from carbohydrates, fat, and protein is important to avoid triggering a metabolic response in your body.

 Milk alternatives, like almond milk, oat milk, and soy milk are free of lactose but not of carbohydrates.
 If you absolutely need something for your coffee or tea, try adding a small splash of unsweetened almond milk.
 It has the lowest calorie count of about 30 calories per 8 fl oz .
 Those following stricter eating plans should not drink milk during fasting periods.